 In February 2019, 75 eighth graders and 5 teachers from Lakeland Elementary/Middle came to the UMBC campus for an arts field trip.
 Due to bureaucratic processes, the students had not been able to join their fellow classmates on their original field trip, but the Charlesmead gift gave them the chance to attend this alternative field trip.
 Led by graduate student Rachel Wallace, the students all had the chance to: view an art show in our Center for Art, Design and Visual Culture (CADVC), create their own collaborative sculptures, explore the technology in the Imaging Research Center (IRC), tour the UMBC campus, eat lunch in the UMBC dining hall, and play basketball in the gym.

 Sandra Abbott of the CADVC is collaborating with curriculum writers and three Baltimore City middle school teachers to develop arts lesson plans that incorporate the Joseph Beuys Sculpture Park (located on UMBC’s campus), adhere to state educational standards, and fit appropriately within the school year curriculum.
-Field trips to UMBC and the Sculpture Park that were scheduled for spring 2020 are postponed due to the pandemic until further notice.
+Field trips to UMBC and the Sculpture Park are postponed due to the pandemic until further notice.